GuacamoleEnjoyer/UNBALATROABLE/README.md

 - arcade covers for Zany, Mad, Crazy... jokers (Accurate Beatgetta)
 - pamphlet for mail-in-rebait (HeroOfYore)
 - the forgetter concert that beat wrecks in chapter four for hac (bedfan)
-- Abstract joker the art from quaver's place ch1 (Stanza Rorae)
+- Abstract joker the art from quaver's place ch1 (Stanza Rorae) C
 - SQUARE UP for luchador (HeroOfYore)
 - ch 1 escape sequence for Hit The Road (bedfan)
 - HARM poster for Certificate (bedfan)
 - No Signal or Sound Test TV for hologram (me and bedfan)
 - sforzando stonks for To the Moon
 - dampener blueprints for blueprints (elexa)
 - penny ch 2 hidey hole for shortcut (elexa)